As the coronavirus crisis spins out of control, Trump issues directives — but still no clear plan

 “We’re a country of action,” DeVos said.
 “We have education leaders who can work hard and figure this out.”

 In many ways, the president is simply reactive — pushing his own priorities and leaving public health officials scrambling to catch up in devising policy.
-After some economists advised Trump that the economy could not fully recover until schools reopen because most parents need child care to return to their jobs, the president suddenly made schools a focus.
+After some economists advised Trump that the economy could not fully recover until schools reopen, because most parents need child care to return to their jobs, the president suddenly made schools a focus.

 White House aides said the administration is advocating for tens of billions of dollars to be added to the next phase of federal stimulus for schools to help fund safety precautions.
-Still, Trump slammed the CDC for its health guidelines for schools, which he considered overly stringent and therefore obstacles to reopening.
+Still, Trump slammed the Centers for Disease Control and Prevention over its health guidelines for schools, which he considered overly stringent and therefore obstacles to reopening.
 Vice President Pence said the CDC would be issuing new guidelines because Trump did not want the recommendations “to be too tough.”

-“The federal government has outsourced planning to states and regions,” said Kenneth Bernard, an epidemiologist who led the National Security Council’s biodefense and health security office in the George W. Bush and Bill Clinton administrations.
+“The federal government has outsourced planning to states and regions,” said Kenneth Bernard, an epidemiologist who led the National Security Council’s biodefense and health security office in the Bill Clinton and George W. Bush administrations.
 “When they say every region has different requirements and needs, it’s basically excuses for not laying out a plan for which it would be held accountable.
 This is almost entirely tinged by how the administration wants to appear to its base and to the voting population, and it’s just unconscionable.”

-Governors and local leaders currently are assessing the risks in their own communities and beginning to make their own decisions about schools.
-In California, for instance, Gov. Gavin Newsom (D) announced Monday that schools in Los Angeles and San Diego, the state’s two largest public schools districts, would only offer online instruction this fall.
+Governors and local leaders are assessing the risks in their communities and beginning to make their own decisions about schools.
+In California, for instance, Gov. Gavin Newsom (D) announced Monday that schools in Los Angeles and San Diego, the state’s two largest public schools districts, would offer only online instruction this fall.

 “If you look at every country that has been successful in managing this, it’s been strong federal leadership,” said Michael Osterholm, director of the University of Minnesota’s Center for Infectious Disease Research and Policy.
 “While all public health is local, federal direction is huge.”